stefanprodan/openfaas-flux/README.md

           access: openfaas
 ```

-Allow Weave Cloud to scrape the OpenFaaS Gateway by applying the `role: fn-caller` to `weave` namespace:
+Allow Weave Cloud to scrape the OpenFaaS Gateway by applying the `access: openfaas` label to `weave` namespace:

 ```yaml
 apiVersion: v1